Samuel Ohlsson

-Samuel Ohlsson (born 13 May 2001) is a Swedish footballer who plays for Ljungskile as a defender.
+Samuel Ohlsson (born 13 May 2001) is a Swedish footballer who plays for IFK Värnamo as a defender.

 Club career

 After playing for Ljungskile on loan in the second half of the 2021 season, on 1 February 2022 Ohlsson returned to the club on a permanent basis on a one-year deal.

 Personal life

-He is the younger brother of FC St. Pauli player Sebastian Ohlsson.
+He is the younger brother of Degerfors IF player Sebastian Ohlsson.